OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 --

-### Only use authorized iumages in Your environment
+### Only use authorized images in Your environment

 Downloading and running CIs from unknown sources is very dangerous.
 Make sure that only images adhering to the organization’s policy are allowed to run, or else the organization is open to risk of running vulnerable or even malicious containers.